Kerberos - KeyTab (Key Table)

 1 - About

-A key table file contains one or more keys.
+A keytab file contains one or more shared secret key.

-A service uses a keytab file in much the same way as a user uses his/her password.
+A service will use a keytab file in much the same way as a user uses his/her password.

 2 - Articles Related

 - Use the setspn command to map the Kerberos service principal name, HTTP/<host name>, to a Microsoft user account.
 An example of setspn usage is as follows:

 - Create a key tab with Kerberos - ktab